-The US Congress is considering taking on that feat with the consideration of cryptocurrency tax as part of an infrastructure bill.
+US Congress is considering taking on that feat with the consideration of cryptocurrency tax as part of an infrastructure bill.
 Industry groups have not been shy about expressing their concerns.

 Why invest in bitcoin?: Price activity

-Gold had its biggest safe-haven moment in years during the COVID-19 pandemic, after starting 2020 at US$1,519 and breaking its all-time high by trading up over the US$2,000 level.
-The bitcoin price was up over US$11,200 at that time after trading at US$7,152 at the start of the year.
-When the price of Bitcoin zoomed past the US$64,000 level in April 2021, gold was down about US$270 from its most recent record high.
+Gold had its biggest safe-haven moment in years during the COVID-19 pandemic, starting 2020 at US$1,519 and breaking its all-time high by trading up over the US$2,000 level.
+The bitcoin price was over US$11,200 at that time after trading at US$7,152 at the start of the year.
+And when bitcoin zoomed past the US$64,000 level in April 2021, gold was down about US$270 from its most recent record high.

 No wonder there are analysts who think the fundamentals are bullishly in favor of stronger bitcoin prices in the months and years ahead.